ddsteed/Obsidian/RDS/抄录/Kevin Kelly - The Technium.md

 - Reading to your children regularly will bond you together and kickstart their imaginations.
 - Never use a credit card for credit.
 The only kind of credit, or debt, that is acceptable is debt to acquire something whose exchange value is extremely likely to increase, like in a home.
 The exchange value of most things diminishes or vanishes the moment you purchase them.
 Don't be in debt to losers.
 - Pros are just amateurs who know how to gracefully recover from their mistakes.
+- Extraordinary claims should require extraordinary evidence to be believed.
+- Don't be the smartest person in the room.
+Hangout with, and learn from, people smarter than yourself.
+Even better, find smart people who will disagree with you.
+- Rule of 3 in conversation.
+To get to the real reason, ask a person to go deeper than wha they just said.
+Then again, and once more.
+The third time's answer is close to the truth.
+- Don't be the best.
+Be the only.
+- Everyone is shy.
+Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
+Go ahead.
+- Don't take it personally when someone turns you down.
+Assume they are like you: busy, occupied, distracted.
+Try again later.
+It's amazing how often a second try works.
 -

 # 99 Additional Bits of Unsolicited Advice